sl-spase/Encryption-Decryption/README.md

 The first algorithm named shift, the second one named unicode.
 If there is no -alg you default it to shift.

 In case of shift algorithm encode only English letters (from 'a' to 'z' as the first circle and from 'A' to 'Z' as the second circle i.e. after 'z' comes 'a' and after 'Z" comes 'A').
-Unicode algorithm shift letters in unicade table
+Unicode algorithm shift letters in unicode table

 -alg - for choose the algorithm(shift by default, unicode as second)